Timo Penttilä: Other work

+Vienna and later life

 Penttilä was a visiting lecturer at the University of California, Berkeley in 1968–69.
-He was professor of architecture at the Academy of Fine Arts Vienna from 1980 to 1996, where he succeeded Roland Rainer.
+He was professor of architecture at the Academy of Fine Arts Vienna from 1980 to 1996, where he succeeded Roland Rainer; by his own account the invitation came unexpectedly, and he later described the move as one from the world of engineering into the camp of the humanists, immersing himself in history, philosophy, aesthetics and the human sciences over his sixteen years in the post.
 After his retirement he lived in Italy and Lapland (Finland).
 Following his death it emerged that he had written an extensive book on architecture theory.
 This was eventually published in 2013, by the Finnish publishers Gaudeamus, under the title "Oikeat ja väärät arkkitehdit – 2000 vuotta arkkitehtuuriteoriaa" (Right and wrong architects – 2000 years of architecture theory).
-Excerpts from his notes, written in English, have been in published in Roger Connah's book "The School of Exile – Timo Penttilä for and against architecture theory" (2015).
+Excerpts from his notes, written in English, have been published in Roger Connah's book "The School of Exile – Timo Penttilä for and against architecture theory" (2015).

 Penttilä died 25 February 2011 in Helsinki.